akashdeepjassal/Data-Engineering-Index/README.md

 ##### Scaling:

-Spark and DuckDB support scaling to larger universes, more metrics, or more granular data (minute, not just daily).
+Spark supports scaling to larger universes, more metrics, or more granular data (minute, not just daily).

 To add more data sources, implement additional fetchers/loaders and unify via a staging layer.